 Before the stink bugs move into your house, they may be in your garden, where they also cause problems.
 In gardens they drink the sap from leaves, flowers, buds, squash, beans, corn, tomatoes, and peaches.
 Getting rid of stink bugs in your home will be different than getting rid of them in your garden.
 For example, in your garden, attracting parasitic wasps to kill stink bug pupae will be a realistic and approved method for population reduction, but not so much inside your house.
 Below I have outlined the several methods of stink bug removal from your home.
 And to the right are some tips for getting rid of stink bugs in your garden.

 Before you dispose of that Brown Stink Bug, make sure it is not a Spined Soldier Bug (Podisus maculiventris).
 The Spined Soldier Bug is a voracious predator of pest caterpillars and grubs.
-Look at the pictures to the right.
 Notice the Spined Soldier Bug has sharper points on its shoulders.

 Best Ways to Get Rid of Stink Bugs in Your Home